Hennepin Civil Court

 Effective July 1, 2015, eFiling became mandatory for attorneys, government agencies, and guardians ad litem who file documents in the Hennepin County District Court.
 This requirement is part of recent amendments to the MN General Rules of Practice, enacted by a Minnesota Supreme Court order issued on April 23, 2015.
 Go to eFile & eServe »

-The 4th District Civil Court Division is located in the C-Tower of the Hennepin County Government Center in downtown Minneapolis.
-The main in-person customer service area is the Civil Filing Counter on the 3rd floor.
+The Fourth District Civil Court Division includes Civil Filing, Conciliation, Judgments, and Housing.
+They are located in the C-Tower of the Hennepin County Government Center in downtown Minneapolis.
+The main in-person customer service area is the Civil Filing Counter on the third floor.
 The Civil Division handles a range of civil case types from complex contract and personal injury cases, to administrative default cases.
 Our mission is to provide excellent customer service to all court users, including the public, parties, justice agencies, and the media.

 Conciliation Court and Housing Court are also part of Hennepin Civil Court.